Where to go in India

 Agra, in Uttar Pradesh, is home to the Taj Mahal, Agra Fort and also a wealth of imperial palaces, tombs, forts and gardens dotting its riverine landscape.

 The classic Golden Triangle route is India's most popular tourist circuit and a perfect introduction to the magic of the country.
 Located in the northwest, it connects an extraordinary wealth of cultural and historical treasures in and around India's most visited cities: Delhi, Jaipur and Agra.

-India is rich in natural splendour, blessed with an amazing variety of flora and fauna, the likes of which inpsired Rudyard Kipling to create the magical Jungle Book.
-It has a diverse wildlife base that is the second largest in the world and currently boasts 80 national parks.
+India is rich in natural wonders, blessed with enchanting landscapes and an amazing variety of flora and fauna, the likes of which inspired Rudyard Kipling to create the Jungle Book more than 120 years ago.

 There are a number of spectacular palace hotels and historic places to stay throughout India.
 Once home to India's royalty, the buildings have been converted into accommodation to preserve their existence, meaning that you can now stay and experience firsthand how royalty once lived.